-This is a subject which has come to the forefront in the last few years.
+This is a subject that has come to the forefront in the last few years.
 It concerns the increase in the formation of a nasty variation of a tumor known as fibrosarcoma.
-It is so different from the usual fibrosarcoma that it is being called “vaccine-induced sarcoma” or “injection induced sarcoma”.
+It is so different from the usual fibrosarcoma that it is being called “vaccine-induced sarcoma” or “injection-induced sarcoma”.

 It has been noticed on some older cats that a tumor may form in the area where vaccines and other injections have been repeatedly given, usually in the shoulder blade area.
 The largest proportion of injections given in that area are vaccines.
 It seems linked to the arrival ten to fifteen years ago of the FeLV and rabies vaccines, both of which are given subcutaneously.
 They are dead virus vaccines, with a substance, called an adjuvant added to the vaccine.
 The adjuvant stimulates the immune system to produce a stronger response.

 It is felt that the repeated injections of the vaccines with the adjuvants into one area may be somehow over-irritating the tissue causing tumor formation with time.
 An obvious solution is to give the vaccines in separate areas.
 We are currently doing this for all cats.
 The FVRCP (feline distemper and upper respiratory vaccine) is a modified live virus vaccine and will continue to be given in the shoulder blade area, as it has been given for decades.
 The FeLV vaccine will be given in the LEFT rear leg, under the skin.
 The rabies vaccine will be given under the skin in the RIGHT rear leg.
 This separates the vaccine by distance on the body, avoiding the concentration of irritation in one area.